 '''

+Randomly create a new identity for our link example

+server_identity = RNS.Identity()

+We create a destination that clients can connect to.
+We

+want clients to create links to this destination, so we

+need to create a "single" destination type.

+server_destination = RNS.Destination(

+server_identity,

+RNS.Destination.IN.

+RNS.Destination.SINGLE,

 APP_NAME,

 "channelexample"

+)

 We configure a function that will get called every time

 a new client creates a link to this destination.

 server_destination.set_link_established_callback(client_connected)

 Everything's ready!

 Let's Wait for client requests or user input

 server_loop(server_destination)

 def server_loop(destination):

 Let the user know that everything is ready

 RNS.log(

 "Link example "+

 RNS.prettyhexrep(destination.hash)+

 " running, waiting for a connection."

 )

 RNS.log("Hit enter to manually send an announce (Ctrl-C to quit)")

 We enter a loop that runs until the users exits.

 If the user hits enter, we will announce our server

 destination on the network, which will let clients

 know how to create messages directed towards it.

 while True:

 entered = input()

 destination.announce()

 RNS.log("Sent announce from "+RNS.prettyhexrep(destination.hash))

 When a client establishes a link to our server

 destination, this function will be called with

 a reference to the link.

 def client_connected(link):

 global latest_client_link

 latest_client_link = link

 RNS.log("Client connected")

 link.set_link_closed_callback(client_disconnected)

 Register message types and add callback to channel

+'''

+'''

 channel = link.get_channel()

 channel.register_message_type(StringMessage)

 channel.add_message_handler(server_message_received)

 def client_disconnected(link):

 RNS.log("Client disconnected")

 def server_message_received(message):

 A message handler

-'''

-'''

 @param message: An instance of a subclass of MessageBase

 @return: True if message was handled

 global latest_client_link

 When a message is received over any active link,

 the replies will all be directed to the last client

 that connected.

 In a message handler, any deserializable message

 that arrives over the link's channel will be passed

 to all message handlers, unless a preceding handler indicates it

 has handled the message.

 if isinstance(message, StringMessage):

-RNS.log("Received data on the link: " + message.data + " (message created at " +
+RNS.log("Received data on the link: " + message.data + " (message created at " + "

+→str(message.timestamp) + ")")

 reply_message = StringMessage("I received \""+message.data+"\" over the link")

 latest_client_link.get_channel().send(reply_message)

 Incoming messages are sent to each message

 handler added to the channel, in the order they

 were added.

 If any message handler returns True, the message

 is considered handled and any subsequent

 handlers are skipped.

 return True

 A reference to the server link

-server link = None
+server_link = None

 This initialisation is executed when the users chooses

 to run as a client

 def client(destination_hexhash, configpath):

 We need a binary representation of the destination

 hash that was entered on the command line

-trv:

-dest_len = (RNS.Reticulum.TRUNCATED_HASHLENGTH//8)2

-if len(destination_hexhash) != dest_len:

-raise ValueError(

-"Destination length is invalid, must be {hex} hexadecimal characters (

-\rightarrow {byte} bytes).".format(hex=dest_len, byte=dest_len//2)

-destination_hash = bytes.fromhex(destination_hexhash)

-except:

-(continues on next page)

 '''

 8.8.
-Channel
+Channel 111